 The value of supporting this expanded product scope is greatly enhanced by enabling these requirements, systems, and logical models to comprehend the full variability of the product suite and to leverage this intelligence to drive product definition and accountability downstream.

-This whole area of Systems Driven Product Development merits dedicated discussion all its own—we have just mentioned it here for completeness given its critical role in the overall product development lifecycle.
+This whole area of Systems Driven Product Development merits dedicated discussion all it’s own—we have just mentioned it here for completeness given its critical role in the overall product development lifecycle.

 Early Planning Decisions Directly Guide Product Definition

 Managing the product suite with all product options and compatibility in Teamcenter opens up the ability to directly tie and track early program decisions all the way downstream.